The purposes of the society are:

-(2) The Executive officers shall consist of chair, vice chair, past-chair, secretary, and treasurer, a Diploma Program representative, a Middle Years Program representative, and a Primary Years Program representative.
+(2) The Executive officers shall consist of chair, vice chair, past-chair, secretary, and treasurer, a Diploma Programme representative, a Middle Years Programme representative, a Primary Years Programme representative, a Career Programme representative, and a Head of School representative.

 (2) The position of past-chairperson may be left empty if the chairperson is re-elected.

 (3) The chairperson shall step down after a maximum of four consecutive terms.
 He or she may stand for re-election as chairperson after a minimum absence of one term from the position.

 29. (1) If an Executive Officer resigns his or her office or otherwise ceases to hold office, the remaining Executive Officers may appoint a member to take the place of the former Executive Officer until the next annual general meeting.

 (2) No act or proceeding of the Executive Officers is invalid only by reason of there being less than the prescribed number of Executive Officers.

 30. The members may by special resolution remove an Executive officer before the expiration of his or her term of office, and may elect a successor to complete the term of office.

 31. No Executive officer shall be remunerated for being or acting as an officer but an officer shall be reimbursed for all expenses necessarily and reasonably incurred by him or her while engaged in the affairs of the society.